Ganeshbohara69/project2/README.md

 # new project
 this project is created from local device
 # add name
-My name is ganesh bohara
+My name is ganesh bohara.